pctBayArea/pct-scripts/README.md

 # Welcome to pct-scripts

-This repository contains the scripts needed to compute the data in pct-outputs.
+This repository contains the scripts needed to compute the data in pct-dash/assets.
 This data serves as input for the Propensity to Cycle Tool for the San Francisco Bay Area.